bcongdon/misc-tutorials/Flask_on_EWS.md

 ## Connecting to EWS
 ### Windows
 1. Install `PuTTY` from [this download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 You only need to get `putty.exe`.
-2. Open `PuTTY` and in the `hostname` box, enter `YOUR_NET_ID@linux.ews.illinois.edu`
+2. Open `PuTTY`.
+In the `hostname` box, enter `YOUR_NET_ID@linux.ews.illinois.edu`
-3. Optionally, add a name in Saved Sessions like "UIUC AWS" and click save to save this URL for future sessions.
+3. To save this URL for future sessions, add a name in Saved Sessions like "UIUC AWS" and click `Save`. (optional)
-4. Click `Open` and enter your Active Directory password when prompted.
+4. Click `Open` to activate the session.
+5. Enter your Active Directory password when prompted.

 ### Mac
 1. Open the `Terminal` application by finding it in `Applications/Utilities/Terminal` or by doing `Command-Space` and typing in `Terminal`.